gis-ops/tutorials/qgis/QGIS_Tasks.md

 - or by extending `QgsTask`

 Our task is a little bigger and we like things to be encapsulated, so we chose to extend `QgsTask`.
 There is a bunch of functions you will need to override/implement when subclassing `QgsTask`:
 - `run()`: this is where the real work will happen in a separate thread, similar to a `QgsProcessingAlgorithm::processAlgorithm`.
-This method must not call any UI related functions or interact with the main QGIS interface at all or crashes will occur
+This method must not call any UI related functions or interact with the main QGIS interface at all or crashes will occur.
+It _has to_ return a boolean indicating success/failure.
 - `finished(result: bool)`: will be called after the `run()` method is finished and gets passed the boolean result of `run()`.
 It's safe to call UI functions here e.g. to inform the user about success or errors.

 ### 3.1 Extending `QgsTask`